 The scientific foundation assesses a candidate’s knowledge of the theory and concepts that govern human physiology as it relates to physical or athletic performance.

 The total number of test questions is 220.

 110 of these are found in the Practical/Applied section, while 80 are in the Scientific Foundation Section.

 The remaining 30 are non-scored questions spread evenly across both sections.

 These questions are included to assess their viability for future iterations of the CSCS exam.
-They are not easy to identify, so you best answer all the questions if you want to ensure success.
+They are not easy to identify, so do your best to answer all the questions if you want to ensure success.

 As you would expect, the exam sections each have areas of focus, and these are weighted according to relevance.
 Let’s take a look, shall we?

 |Organization and Administration||11%|

 As you can see, the two sections deal with the two halves of the fitness prescription whole.